-✓ WATER MAIN REPLACEMENT - USDA (No Change in Status)
+✓ WATER MAIN REPLACEMENT - USDA (Update)

-Andy and I met with the engineering consultants on January 15th.
-We are very pleased with the USDA work and USDA program in general.
-Given the scope of work that remains, we are interested in pursuing another round of funding (loans with a small chance of additional grants).
+After another consultation with the engineers, Mr. Harris and I recommend we pursue another round of funding (loans with a small chance of additional grants).
 This will help us afford the remainder of the Winchester Village Streets: